 Google Docs integrates with Google Calendar, Google Keep and Tasks.

 Google Docs is available on the web, and via Android and iOS.
 If you want your editor to look at what you’ve done, just copy and send a link.
-Every piece of his or her editing will be seen due to the Editing mode.
+Every piece of their editing will be seen thanks to the Editing mode.

-Dropbox Paper is another web alternative to Microsoft Office Word.
-Its functionality is cut; however,.
+Dropbox Paper is another web alternative to Microsoft Word.
+Its functionality isn’t very rich, however.
 But you will still have the most important features to work with text.
 Of course, you will be able to place links and work with media files and share access to files with members of your team.

 For your eyes’ comfort, there is a switcher between light and dark mode.